czmyt/steve/favorite-software.md

 # Favorite Software -- [Steve Schmidt](https://steve.czmyt.com)

 My personal software favorites.
-All of these are free except for Microsoft Office and Teams.
+All of these are free except the ones marked #NotFree.
 <br />I install and configure many of these apps on every Windows workstation computer I setup for myself.
 <br />See also my [Tech Notes](tech-notes/README.md) page for software notes, tips, and tricks.